The Best Fall Bucket List

 5. Make some hot chocolate.
 Yes, we love the crisp air in the fall, but it’s also lovely to sit on your porch or back patio and sip on delicious hot chocolate.
 Many enjoy their pumpkin spice lattes this time of year, especially at a fun tailgate party.

 6. Go camping.
 Be careful with the deer hunters this time of year, but there’s nothing like actually sleeping, cooking, eating, walking/hiking in the fall.
-Most of the state and national parks aren’t as busy now that kids are back in school.
+Most state and national parks are less crowded now that kids are back in school.
 Take advantage of fewer people while you enjoy the fall colors and cooler days.

-8. Donate stuff you don’t use or need.
-We hear about “spring cleaning,” but fall can be a great time to clean out those closets and garages when it’s cooler.
-Help bless others’ lives with your donations to Savers, Good Will, and Deseret Industries.
+8. Donate items you no longer use or need.
+We often hear about “spring cleaning,” but fall can be an ideal time to tackle those closets and garages when the cooler weather makes it more manageable.
+Help bless others’ lives with your donations to Savers, Goodwill, and Deseret Industries.

 9. Plan a picnic in the park.
 Most parks have trees that are turning color this time of year.
 Visit, sit under the most colorful one you can find, and daydream.
-Meals at home are great, but getting together at a park with a frisbee, ball and mitt, football toss, or children’s play equipment makes it even more meaningful.
+Meals at home are great, but getting together at a park with a frisbee, ball, and mitt, or playing football toss and using children’s play equipment makes it even more meaningful.

 10. Make cinnamon rolls.
 You know how much I like to bake, particularly bread products.
-If you haven’t done so already, make some cinnamon rolls and share them with friends and neighbors.
+If you haven’t already, consider making some cinnamon rolls and sharing them with friends and neighbors.

 11. Teach someone to make biscuits.
-Fall is a great time to heat the oven since it isn’t as hot.
-Biscuits can be enjoyed with so many meals.
+Fall is a great time to heat the oven because the temperature is more comfortable.
+Biscuits can be enjoyed with a wide variety of meals.

 12. Watch the sunset.
 Of course, the sun is going down earlier now.
-You can take that hot chocolate out on your patio or backyard and watch the sun disappear.
+You can enjoy that hot chocolate on your patio or in your backyard while watching the sun disappear.
 We’ve had some large and bright full moons in the past couple of months.
 Maybe we’ll be able to enjoy them even more as nights get darker earlier.

 13. Invite neighbors for a potluck dinner.
 I love potluck meals.
 You can enjoy some unique entrees prepared by neighbors from all over the world.